Analytics & Reporting

 2

 Same campaign, different ad group.
-Juma carries over the client context and pulls fresh asset performance data for the new group.
+Juma carries over the client context and pulls fresh asset performance data for the new group, so there is no need to re-brief the campaign goals or brand rules.
+You get a second RSA set optimized for this ad group's specific ratings and search term data.

 Prompt